-Readjust the gas pressure into the analyzer until the flowrate (as read on the Analysis Unit flowmeter) settles between 300-1000 SCCM, preferably 500 SCCM.
+Readjust the gas pressure into the analyzer until the flowrate (as read from the Analysis Unit flowmeter) settles between 50-200 SCCM, preferably 150 SCCM.

 If you are using password protection, you will need to enter your password to gain access to either of these functions.
 Follow the instructions in section 4.3.3 to enter your password.
 Once you have gained clearance to proceed, you can enter the Zero or Span function.

 The procedures that follow can be used for either the zero or span functions.
 Only the span function is described.
+Analyzer should always be zeroed first and then spanned for accurate results.

-NOTE: Make sure you choose the right function for the calibration gas used, i.e. span gas and span function NOT span gas and zero function!
+Note: Make sure you choose the right function for the calibration gas used, i.e. span gas and span function NOT span gas and zero function!